[REDACTED] Telecom

 Employees didn't care for the current recognition program, and neither did their supervisors.
 Employees just didn't see any value in a point-giving platform.

 Company culture isn't something that's manufactured in an executive meeting room.
 In our case it wasn't the average of employee personalities either.
-It was the edge cases—a trend set by a group I'd like to call the pace-makers
+It was the edge cases—a trend set by a group I'd like to call the pace-makers.

 Interestingly enough, these traits were also the most common "cons" for ex-employees on just about every job-seeking platform out there.

+The culture was always very cutthroat and competitive.
 BUT, we found a way to use that to our advantage (more on that later).

 Defining the factors involved in employee recognition helped me understand why employees needed to be appreciated in the first place.
 Recognizing that their motivations were more emotional than material would be crucial in informing my design decisions.